abuechler/claude-in-a-box/README.md

 ### 5. Initialize Firewall (Optional)

+> ⚠️ Although this is optional, this step is highly recommended!

+#### Linux

-Inside the container, you can initialize the network firewall to restrict outbound access:
+Inside the container, you can initialize the network firewall to restrict outbound access, if your setup allows modifications of the host's firewall rules.

 ```zsh
 sudo /usr/local/bin/init-firewall.sh